hintron/slurm_quickstart/README.md

 This will not print out the hostname of the your computer, but of the node that was allocated to you.

+To deallocate the node allocated by `salloc`, simply run the `scancel` command on the allocated job.

 # Starting slurmctld and slurmd on boot

 To start SLURM on boot, you need to enable `slurmctld` and `slurmd` as services with `systemd` via the `systemctl` command: